ChenyiAXu/Capstone/README.md

 # TEEOTA
-a TEE based project to achieve something.
-For collaboration on our Capstone project.
+a TEE based capstone project completed by a group of four engineering students at McGill University

 ## <b> How to use the AWS Cloud OTA ? </b>